stevebroshar/CsvReader/README.md

  4. This one is actually several separate rules, so I'll break it down:

- a. *Within the header and each record, there may be one or more fields, separated by commas.  * Isn't this the same as #1?
+ a. *Within the header and each record, there may be one or more fields, separated by commas.*  Isn't this the same as rule 1?!?!

  b. *Each line should contain the same number of fields throughout the file.*
 Well, what does 'should' mean/imply?
 Is the entire file invalid if all